Part INoticeVolume 160, Number 27Published: July 4, 2026

 What it does#

-• Simplifies signage into two standard forms: a physical CDIC membership sign for branches and a CDIC symbol for digital platforms.
-The digital symbol must link to the CDIC information sheet online.
-Physical signs may be shown on rolling digital displays.
+• Simplifies and modernizes signage: two standard forms (a physical membership sign for places of business and a digital symbol for online platforms).
+Digital signs may be rolling displays.
+The symbol must link to the CDIC information sheet.

 Who's affected#